sahi1l/librivox-reader/README.md

 ## This app
-This app has a list of stories from the Adventures, Memoirs, and Return of Sherlock Holmes, with my few nonfavorites separated off towards the bottom.
+This app has a list of stories from the Adventures, Memoirs, and Return of Sherlock Holmes plus His Last Bow, with my few nonfavorites separated off towards the bottom.
 I can click on any story title to play it directly from Librivox, or press the + button next to the title to add it to the playlist.
 I can also press the "Random" button to select a random story from the list, or "Shuffle" to add a shuffled list of all the stories to the playlist.

 There are a few stories, like "The Priory School", that come in two parts; the player should combine them and play Part II directly after